MDSonar/icowebapp/README.md

 2. Crate a swtich called prety format or not , where whole page will transform the data representation to json or table format
 3. Read Historical Data
 4. Read Alarm
 5. Break down project files as now we are working in single html file
+6. Look into the authorizationCode flow - ICONCIS Side we have two selection - Required client secret and Required PKCE - Implement both
+7.